Home

 (Return to Top)

-Clinical white and French country kitchens don’t mix.
-Here are a few colors to keep the look mellow:
+Clinical white and French country kitchens don't mix.
+Below are a few color ideas to keep the look mellow - just don't use them all in one kitchen ;-)

-• Blues can look good for slightly distressed, antiqued surfaces.
-Use them for cupboards and maybe the curtains underneath the worktop, but not on the walls.
+5. Blues can look good for slightly distressed, antiqued surfaces.
+Use them for cupboards and maybe the curtains underneath the worktop, but rarely on the walls.

 (Return to Top)